The Hard Baroquer is always looking for music experts to contribute editorially to the following sections of the site:

 - Sales campaigns

 - Content that sends readers to a product page

 - Interviews revolving solely around a new release

 It’s not that we don’t want content like this, it’s that running a blog comes with its own overheads.

 All editorial on The Hard Baroquer is at the sole discretion of the editor, and while we aim to publish content in a timely manner, external factors mean immediate publication of your article cannot be guaranteed.
 Editorial is free of charge, but also unpaid.

 We aim to include one followed link to your site on in the by-line of any article we publish, but this is a courtesy and the decision rests with the editor.
 If, after a quick SEO check, we deem your website is on insufficient quality, it is our discretion to only include a no-follow link.

-After you pitch us an article idea, we will commission it from you and set a soft deadline for the content (for the purposes of allowing us to schedule our editorial).
+After you pitch us an article or guest post idea, we will commission it from you and set a soft deadline for the content (for the purposes of allowing us to schedule our editorial).
 Once we receive your content, once we are sure it meets our editorial standards, we will provide you with an estimated day of publication.